 Option 2.
 On this art moderne style house you could really do some interesting things with color.
 I would paint the horizontal swaths (the balconies) with the darker shade, and paint the body of the house the lightest shade.
 For the garage door, I would use one of the two darker accent colors, and, if you’re feeling particularly daring, you can use the other accent color to set off the ribbing detail.

 You can use color as a tool to either hide or enhance architectural details.
 However, you can paint a contrasting hue from whatever surrounds it if you want something to stand out.
 Deemphasize the same hue as whatever is surrounding them or paint any features of your house that you want to hide.

 Thank you for visiting my blog!
 Please share on Twitter, Facebook, and Pinterest so that your friends can read this helpful tips.

-The oustanding photo is segment of Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home has dimension x pixel.
-You can download and obtain the Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home images by click the download button below to get multiple high-resversions.
-Here is important information about Ideas.
-We have the resource more photo about Ideas.
+The appealing image is part of Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home has dimension x pixel.
+You can download and obtain the Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home images by click the download button below to get multiple high resolutionversions.
+Here is crucial information about Ideas.
+We have the resource more image about Ideas.
 Check it out for yourself!
-You can acquire Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home and see the Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home in here.
+You can get Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home and see the Painting My House Exterior Colors to Help You to Choose Best Exterior Paint Color for Your Home in here.